prahacker/PMS-react/README.md

 ### Run Driver Script

 - In the dashboard, click the "Run Driver Script" button to trigger the custom script.

+## Driver and SQL Script Explanation

+The application includes two Python scripts, `driver.py` and `sql.py`, which are designed to interact with the backend database and automate certain tasks.

+### driver.py

+`driver.py` is a Python script designed to automate the collection or processing of financial data using Selenium.
+This script might be used to scrape data from financial websites, process it, and then insert or update records in the MySQL database.

+**Key Components:**

+- **Selenium WebDriver:** The script uses Selenium WebDriver to automate web interactions, such as navigating to web pages, filling out forms, or scraping data.
+- **Data Processing:** The script processes the scraped data to prepare it for insertion into the database.
+- **MySQL Integration:** The script may connect to the MySQL database and insert or update records based on the data it has processed.

+**How to Run:**

+1. Ensure you have installed the required Python dependencies as outlined in the Selenium Setup section.
+2. Ensure that ChromeDriver is correctly installed and configured.
+3. Run the script using Python:

+    ```bash
+    python driver.py
+    ```

+### sql.py

+`sql.py` is a Python script that directly interacts with the MySQL database.
+It could be used for tasks such as:

+- Inserting new financial data into the database.
+- Updating existing records.
+- Running complex SQL queries and processing the results.

+**Key Components:**

+- **MySQL Connector:** The script uses MySQL connectors like `mysql-connector-python` or `PyMySQL` to establish a connection with the MySQL database.
+- **SQL Queries:** The script contains SQL queries to insert, update, or retrieve data from the database.
+- **Data Processing:** After retrieving data, the script processes it as needed (e.g., calculating returns, formatting results).

+**How to Run:**

+1. Ensure you have installed the required Python dependencies:

+    ```bash
+    pip install mysql-connector-python
+    ```

+2. Configure the MySQL connection details (host, user, password, database) within the script, if necessary.
+3. Run the script using Python:

+    ```bash
+    python sql.py
+    ```

+### Integration with the Dashboard

+- The **Run Driver Script** button in the dashboard triggers the `driver.py` script via a backend API call.
+The backend listens for this request and executes the script, updating the database with the latest data.
+- The data manipulated by `driver.py` and `sql.py` is reflected in the financial charts displayed on the dashboard.

+### Example Workflow

+1. `driver.py` scrapes the latest financial data from a website.
+2. It processes the data and uses SQL queries to update the `admin` database.
+3. When a user views the financial charts on the dashboard, the data displayed reflects the most recent updates made by `driver.py`.

 ## Environment Variables